yssource/rhai/doc/src/rust/modules/ast.md

 `Module::eval_ast_as_new`
 ------------------------

-A _module_ can be created from a single script (or pre-compiled [`AST`]) containing global variables, functions and sub-modules via the `Module::eval_ast_as_new` method.
+A [module] can be created from a single script (or pre-compiled [`AST`]) containing global variables, functions and sub-modules via the `Module::eval_ast_as_new` method.

 See the section on [_Exporting Variables, Functions and Sub-Modules_][`export`] for details on how to prepare a Rhai script for this purpose as well as to control which functions/variables to export.

-When given an [`AST`], it is first evaluated, then the following items are exposed as members of the new module:
+When given an [`AST`], it is first evaluated, then the following items are exposed as members of the new [module]:

 * Global variables - all variables exported via the `export` statement (those not exported remain hidden).

 * Functions not specifically marked `private`.

-* Global modules that remain in the [`Scope`] at the end of a script run.
+* Global modules that remain in the [`Scope`] at the end of a script run (become sub-modules).

 `Module::eval_ast_as_new` encapsulates the entire `AST` into each function call, merging the module namespace with the global namespace.
 Therefore, functions defined within the same module script can cross-call each other.

 Examples